World Heritage Photos

 4. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: Großsiedlung Siemensstadt.
 Numerous trees and shrubs were planted in the large open spaces between...

-5. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The Horseshoe Settlement was designed by the renowned German architect and urban planner Bruno Taut, it was...
+5. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The Horseshoe Settlement was designed by the renowned German architect and urban planner Bruno Taut.
+It was...

-6. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The Horseshoe Settlement in Großsiedlung Britz was built around a pond in the period...
+6. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The Horseshoe Settlement in Großsiedlung Britz is one of the most iconic housing estates in Berlin.
+It...

-Berlin Modernism Housing Estates: The Horseshoe Settlement in Großsiedlung Britz was built around a pond in the period 1924-1931 and is one of the most iconic housing estates in Berlin.
-The 350 metres long horseshoe-shaped housing estate consists of twenty-five home units.
+Berlin Modernism Housing Estates: The Horseshoe Settlement in Großsiedlung Britz is one of the most iconic housing estates in Berlin.
+It was built around a glacial pond from 1924 to 1931.
+The horseshoe-shaped building is 350 meters long.
+The Großsiedlung Britz housing district contains almost 2,000 homes in total.
 The Berlin Modernism Housing Estates were designed in the style of the Modern Movement, also known as the International Style.
-The Berlin modern housing estates are spread all over the city.
+The Berlin modern housing estates are spread all across the city.

-Berlin Modernism Housing Estates: Row houses in the housing estate Großsiedlung Britz.
-The six housing estates in Berlin were designed by Walter Gropius, Hans Scharoun, Bruno Taut and Martin Wagner.
-The Berlin Modernism Housing Estates gained the status as a UNESCO World Heritage in 2008.
-Four out of six Berlin Modernism Housing Estates that gained the status as a UNESCO World Heritage, were developed under the leadership of the architect Bruno Taut.
+Berlin Modernism Housing Estates: These rows of houses in 'Die Hüsung' are part of the Großsiedlung Britz housing estate.
+The housing estates in Berlin were designed by the architects Walter Gropius, Hans Scharoun, Bruno Taut and Martin Wagner.
+The Berlin Modernism Housing Estates were inscribed on the UNESCO World Heritage List in 2008.
+Of the six inscribed estates, four were developed under the leadership of the architect Bruno Taut.